Featured Above: Kitty B., Pat T., Pat's Son, & Kitty's Son at our annual Christmas Celebration.

 I like the care here; the staff are friendly and treat me well.
 I enjoy the activities here.
 Having my family visit me is a highlight of my day.

-Eagles Manor has been our home for a number of years.
-At this time we have a great place to live.
-The staff is always working to meet our needs on a budget.
+Eagles Manor has been my home for a number of years.
+At this time in my life I have a great place to live.
+The staff is always working to meet my needs on a budget.
 They do an extremely great job.
-This administration has really done wonders on improving the interior of the building, which we think is wonderful.
+This administration has really done wonders on improving the interior of the building, which I think is wonderful.
 Our food has improved; we have a salad bar with fresh fruit and vegetables.

-The staff is always kind to us.
-We find that if we ask for anything reasonable, they are more than happy to give or supply our needs.
-Not only that, we have met some wonderful people during the years; we all have similar stories to tell!
+The staff is always kind to me.
+I find that if I ask for anything reasonable, they are more than happy to give or supply my needs.
+Not only that, I have met some wonderful people during the years.

-We really are happy with our lives; the staff and administration certainly have helped.
-They put up with our “old age humor,” which is appreciated.
+I really am happy at Eagles Manor; the staff and administration certainly have helped.
+They put up with my “old age humor,” which is appreciated.
 Eagles Manor is a great place, with great staff, and reasonable rent.
 What more do we need?

 Blanche Pentland, Eagles Manor Resident since 2007